 Deodorant vs DIY

 One of my best friends gave me her recipe for DIY deodorant, which is so easy and cheap to make.
-Simply mix 100ml bi carb soda, 100ml corn flour and enough coconut oil for the deodorant to reach your preferred consistency.
-You can also add some essential oils if you want it to have a fragrance.
+Simply mix equal parts bi carb soda, corn flour and enough coconut oil for the deodorant to reach your preferred consistency.
+You can also add some essential oils if you like a fragrance.

 Make up remover vs Jojoba oil